nayanraj210401/MemeBoss/README.md

   - I have done this project to ***test my android skill*** (The challenge was how much time will it take me to make a beautiful android app with some basic features)
 > The Answer was it Only took me   **16hrs : 54mins and 43 sec** I am really sorry if you didn't understand my code. feel free to ask .

+- Here is the whole Timeline.

+# library used
+- The License in the App Includes Most of the Librarys.
+- Thanks For [MEMEAPI](https://github.com/D3vd/Meme_Api) by @D3vd to make an Awesome Api.